bengimblett/importazureservicetags/README.md

 ![App Architecture](Drawing.png)

-> [!Note] Different regions have different file versions.
+> Different regions have different file versions.
 The code stores the file by container which is named by the region
+> This may be a "preview" feature, but occasionally pulling the file by region results in an empty set of values.
+The code discards these files.